snoyberg/yesoddocs/book/basics.markdown

     newtype RepPlain = RepPlain Content
     instance HasReps RepPlain where
-        chooseRep (RepPlain c) _ = return ("text/plain", c)
+        chooseRep (RepPlain content) _ = return ("text/plain", content)

 What's interesting here is that we ignore entirely the list of expected content types.
 A number of the built in representations (RepHtml, RepJson, RepXml) in fact only support a single representation, and therefore what the client wants is irrelevant.
-An example to the contrary is RepHtmlJson.
+An example to the contrary is RepHtmlJson, which provides either an HTML or JSON representation.
 This instance helps greatly in programming AJAX applications that degrade nicely; we'll see some examples in later chapters.

-<p class="advanced">The datatype Content is in fact a type synonym for the WAI's ResponseBody datatype, allowing you to create content from enumerators, static files or lazy bytestrings.
+<p class="advanced">The datatype Content is in fact a type synonym for the WAI's ResponseBody datatype, allowing you to create content from enumerators, static files, or lazy bytestrings.
 More information is available in the [WAI chapter](wai.html).</p>

 ## Resources